Brian Mason

-Brian David Mason ECA (born October 12, 1953) is a Canadian politician who was leader of the Alberta New Democratic Party from 2004 to 2014 and served the Minister of Transportation in Rachel Notley's NDP government.
+Brian David Mason ECA (born October 12, 1953) is a Canadian politician who was leader of the Alberta New Democratic Party from 2004 to 2014 and served as the Minister of Transportation in Rachel Notley's NDP government.
 He also served as the Government House Leader.
 Mason was first elected as a Member of the Legislative Assembly of Alberta for the now-defunct riding of Edmonton Highlands in a 2000 byelection.
 He was subsequently re-elected, and was elected in Edmonton-Highlands-Norwood after the riding was created in 2004.
 He chose not to seek re-election in 2019, and was succeeded by Janis Irwin.
 Mason was the longest serving NDP MLA in Alberta history, with a political career spanning more than 20 years.

 Early political involvement

-Mason was born in Calgary in 1953, the son of an electrical engineer.
-His father was a Red Tory who later helped found the Reform Party of Canada while his mother was a Liberal.
+Mason was born in Calgary in 1953, the son of Robert George Mason, an electrical engineer, and a Red Tory who was a founding member of the Reform Party of Canada.
+Robert Mason, was also the stepson of Conservative Senator John Alexander Buchanan.
+Mason's mother, Patricia Kavanagh was a Liberal.

 Mason first became politically active in the mid-1970s while studying political science at the University of Alberta.
 He served as executive director of the Federation of Alberta Students from 1977 to 1979.
 While there he boarded at the traditionally Tory fraternity Phi Gamma Delta and was roommates with future Progressive Conservative Premier Dave Hancock, who teased him by calling him a communist.
 Upon leaving university Mason began working as bus driver with the Edmonton Transit Service.